kakada/telemetry_erlang/README.md

 ## Usage

-Send commands to the agent as using the `telemetry:report/2`, which receives the command name and a list of arguments in [EEP0018 format](https://github.com/davisp/jiffy#data-format).
+Send commands to the agent using the `telemetry:report/2`, which receives the command name and a list of arguments in [EEP0018 format](https://github.com/davisp/jiffy#data-format).
 For example:

 ```erlang
 telemetry:report(counter_add, [